 The Kanaloas are the latest group to be brought into the Double Crown gang.
 Though they've been around for a good while, they stuck to 7"s up until this point and might have passed you by (admittedly, this was the case for me).
 Now they have an 11-song LP under their belt with a simple but pretty choice of album art that broadcasts one thing loud and clear: "Trad".
 The Kanaloas perform in suits, and serve up 60's styled originals and a few obscure covers.
 I haven't gotten a copy of this yet...Read more

 The Coffin Daggers' self-titled LP was a mainstay on Storm Surge of Reverb back in the WESU days.
 It struck a really great balance between loud, thundering power and traditional surf sensibilities.
-As I've suggested about , it would be very difficult for them to ever dethrone that effort due to my...Read more
+As I've suggested about The Madeira's first record, it would be very difficult for them to ever dethrone that effort due to my...Read more

 I've picked up a few Hang-ten Hangmen EPs a while ago and enjoyed the melodies that came through their goofball lo-fi horror sound.
 Maybe I missed the switch, but this EP seems to have shifted in a more modern trad direction.
 Not that I didn't like the old version, but the clips I've heard sound like the change has suited them well!
 It's punchy, bright, bouncy, and well recorded.
 You can download it from CDbaby...Read more